 6. Choose The Right Backup Management System

 You’ll also have to choose between using in-house scripting to create a centralized backup management system from scratch or using a third-party service like CloudRanger to streamline the process.
 To learn more about which options are right for you, check out our blog post on choosing the best EC2 backup strategy to meet your needs.

 7. Identify Mission-Critical Applications And Know Your AWS DR Options

-After determining your company’s RTO, RPO, and preferred backup strategy, it’s time to choose which type of AWS disaster recovery method is right for you.
-And depending on which option you ultimate choose, it may also be necessary to identify and prioritize mission-critical applications.
+After determining your company’s RTO, RPO, and preferred backup strategy, it’s time to choose which type of AWS disaster recovery plan is right for you.
+And depending on which option you ultimately choose, it may also be necessary to identify and prioritize mission-critical applications.
 Some of the most common methods include: